lotuskit/core/README.md

 - @lotuskit/cli: CLI

 ## TODO
-- Moderation
-- Security allowed client domains
+- Moderation in dashboard & in client
 - System messages, when:
     - User joined a channel
     - User leaves a channel